 After unpacking everything, check the description on the label to identify the controller and the number of accessories.
-If any parts are missing or damaged, please contact your distributor.

 Product name Quantity

-Controller (JXCP1□-□) 1 pc.
+Controller (JXCE1□-□) 1 pc.

 Power supply plug (JXC-CPW) 1 pc.

 Actuator 1 1 pc.

-1. These items are included when ordered using the part number for an actuator set.
+\1.
+These items are included when ordered using the part number for an actuator set.